 Becky Watson began with St. Joseph Home in 1992.
-Since that time she has had many roles and is currently the Assistant Vice President of Operations, overseeing a staff of 130 in four different departments.
+Since that time she has had many roles and is currently the Director of Community Services.
 Becky’s guidance and leadership have been essential in growing the services, standards in care, and employee development at St. Joseph Home increasing the number of employees by approximately 25% and the overall number of people served.
 Becky has a Bachelor’s Degree in Business Administration from Indiana Wesleyan University, is the mother of two boys and a mentor to many.

 Theresa Brockert, RN